Retired Not Out, Paul Chappell's Journal

 Outside of the Steamboat

 In need of more refreshments, we went straight to the Steamboat for some alcohol.
-The pub’s a short walk from the ferry and it’s in the Good Beer Guide.
-It was the only pub in the Northeast to receive a golden award as part of Camra’s 50th anniversary.
+The pub’s a short walk from the ferry and it’s in the good beer guide.
+It was the only pub in the northeast to receive a golden award as part of Camra’s 50th anniversary.

 It’s an excellent pub, that sells itself as a community pub (though not an actual community pub, one that is owned by the community).
-There were only three real ales on tap (the good beer guide says five), two were too strong for me, so I had to make do with Ossett’s White Rat, sorry John (not one of my favourites either).
+There were only three real ales on tap (the good beer guide says five).
+Two were too strong for me, so I had to make do with Ossett’s White Rat, sorry John (not one of my favourites either).
 It was pricy, at £5.10 a pint.
-But then the pub was a Punch Tavern, so they must pay a premium for their beers.
+But then the pub was a Punch Tavern, so they must pay a premium price for their beers.

 The pub has a nautical theme, with the walls full of nautical memorabilia.
-The pub floor had reminders of the covid years.

 Keep a safe distance sign, one